stackhpc/ansible-lustre/README.md

 However it does not currently enforce that:
 - No additional clients ("ranges") are present in the nodemaps it defines
 - No additional routes exist
-although both of these cases should be caught by the automatic diff of Lustre configuration against a known-good config, if defined.
+- No additional id mappings exist although the first two cases should be caught by the automatic diff of Lustre configuration against a known-good config, if defined.

 # Known Issues